 |Damage to aircraft||Destroyed|

-|Departure point||Port Macquarie, NSW|
+|Departure point||Port Macquarie, New South Wales|

-|Destination||Port Macquarie, NSW|
+|Destination||Port Macquarie, New South Wales|